pitamash/ufanisi/README.md

 ## UFANISI COURIER SERVICES  API REFERENCE
--API reference for Ufanisi Courier Services that enables vendors integrate courier tracking services in their website &amp; app powered by ufanisi.
+API reference for Ufanisi Courier Services that enables vendors integrate courier tracking services in their websites &amp; or apps powered by ufanisi.

 The purpose of this API is to help you as a merchant and our customer  in offering & automating shipment tracking service to your customers  in your website.
-Once you contract/ partner with  us as your courier service provider, we give you access to our API that enables you to register shipments with us as well as  request all your shipment details from our service to your website or mobile app.
+Once you contract or partner with  us as your courier service provider, we give you access to our API that enables you to register shipments with us as well as  request all your shipment details from our service to your website or mobile app.
-The API can be used  by:-
+### The API can be used  by:
-    1) E-commerce services e.g Online Shops & Marketplace,
+    - E-commerce services e.g Online Shops & Marketplace,
-    2) Other Courier Service Providers To Forward shipment to Ufanisi.
+    - Other Courier Service Providers To Forward shipment to Ufanisi.

 ## FOR DEVELOPERS
 - Before using the Ufanisi API, you need to register on the Ufanisi website to get an API key to use in your API calls.
-- Please register at:-  https://api.ufanisicourier.co.ke/ .
+- Please register at:-  https://developer.ufanisicourier.co.ke/ .
 After registering, you will be able to add your website's domain and get an APIkey.
   The APIkey  is a unique code generated when you register your domain for our API usage.
 - The Ufanisi API is built around REST principles.
 Use POST requests to create objects requests, GET requests to retrieve objects;